 |Bloomberg Barclays Global Aggregate - Treasury: Japan 7-10 Yrs||10.8%|

 |Bloomberg Barclays Global Aggregate - Treasury: Switzerland 5-10 Yrs||8.2%|

 |Barclays Capital Global Inflation-Linked: US TIPS 1-10 yrs.||2.6%|

 It is important to highlight that the fund has been invested with a passive strategy since May 2011.
 As a result, only minor deviations are allowed with respect to strategic asset allocation.

-Investment guidelines: The investment guidelines, which are available in this section, provide additional information about the investment policy of the Economic and Social Stabilization Fund, such as the rebalancing policy, deviation ranges, and other important issues concerning the fund’s management.
+Investment guidelines: The investment guidelines, which are available in this section, provide additional information about the investment policy of the Economic and Social Stabilization Fund.